Thursday, October 22, 2009

 Significance Testing for Correlations

-Here's a photo of the board from today's class, covering correlation and significance testing (thanks to Kristina for the photo).
+Here's a photo of the board from a long ago class, covering correlation and significance testing (thanks to Kristina for the photo).
 I've annotated the information with some additional clarification.

 Saturday, September 26, 2009